Qard/onchange/README.md

 ### Filter (`-f`, `--filter`)

-By default, onchange watch for all events from [chokidar](https://github.com/paulmillr/chokidar#methods--events).
+By default, onchange watches for all events from [chokidar](https://github.com/paulmillr/chokidar#methods--events).
 Use this option to watch only for events you need:

 ```sh